emfeltham/emfeltham.github.io/_pages/about.md

 I received my PhD in May 2023, also from Yale.

+Starting in the fall, I will be a [Data Science Institute](https://datascience.columbia.edu/) Postdoctoral Research Fellow at [Columbia University](https://www.columbia.edu).

-I work on social networks, causal inference, and computational social science, and behavioral experiments.
+I work on social networks, computational social science, causal inference, and behavioral experiments.
 Specifically, I am interested in how individuals cognize their social networks, risk preferences, and social learning.

 Additionally, I hold an MA in [Statistics](https://statistics.yale.edu) from Yale, and undergraduate degrees in [Philosophy](https://www.umass.edu/philosophy/) and [Economics](https://www.umass.edu/economics/) from the [University of Massachusetts Amherst](https://www.umass.edu/honors/).